-So, I went back to the Thenu Rest Guesthouse to tell them what I thought about it, in front of other guests in their reception.
-I also emailed the company we had booked through to start the complaints process (I sent them photographs of the room we had been offered).
+So, we went back to the Thenu Rest Guesthouse to tell them what we thought about it, in front of other guests in their reception.
+We also emailed the company we had booked through to start the complaints process (I sent them photographs of the room we had been offered).

 The guesthouse Manageress offered to let us stay the 2nd night in their guesthouse, but there was no refund or offer of compensation for the first night.

-OK, so by now I had blown off a bit of steam (this was not the first time this happened to us in Sri Lanka).
-We weren’t going to let it spoil another day, so we took the flea-pit they’d offered us, but I resolved to pursue compensation.
+OK, so by now we had blown off a bit of steam (this was not the first time this happened to us in Sri Lanka: We had a similar experience in Sigiriya).
+We weren’t going to let it spoil another day, so we took the flea-pit they’d offered us, but resolved to pursue compensation.

 We spent just 6 hours in the room that night, and didn’t get much sleep.
-My wife couldn’t bring herself to wash in the disgusting excuse for a bathroom, and we didn’t undress to lie on the damp bed.
+Lena couldn’t bring herself to wash in the disgusting excuse for a bathroom, and we didn’t undress when we lay down on the damp bed.

 The next morning we returned to the Thenu Rest Guest House and were given a room that was just acceptable.
 Needless to say, we were not disposed to use any of the other facilities in the place.